drivet/website/content/blog/miscellanea/learning-music.md

 I even understood, in my limited way, that you could sound out the Do-Re-Mi musical pattern on a piano by hitting a certain contiguous sequence of white keys.
-I knew that the sounds and the keys were associated with letters (the Do sound was a C, I knew, and the Re sound was a D).
+And I knew that the sounds and the keys were associated with letters (the Do sound was a C, I knew, and the Re sound was a D).

 But I didn't really give the topic much thought beyond that.
 The term "major scale" had not yet entered my brain.
 I was under the vague impression that you could basically play any tune you wanted with only these 7 notes, repeated indefinitely as octaves do.

-I mean, I had a vague notion that there existed these mysterious notes called "sharps" and "flats", and I had a vague sense that they were somehow related to the black keys on a piano, but I had no idea what role they played in a Do-Re-Mi world, so I basically just ignored them.
+To be fair, I did have a vague notion that there existed these mysterious notes called "sharps" and "flats", and I had a vague sense that they were somehow related to the black keys on a piano, but I had no idea what role they played in a Do-Re-Mi world, so I basically just ignored them.

 It's weird, I know.
 I mean, what did I think the black keys were used for?
 Jazz?

-## The Colour Wheel
+## Major Scales and Colour Wheels

+Read enough and you eventually learned that Do-Re-Mi is actually an example of something called a [major scale][7], the [C major scale][2] to be precise.

+This tells me a couple of things:

+* There are other major scales aside from C major.
+There's more to music than Do-Re-Mi!
+* The sharps and flats becomes important when you start constructing other major scales.

 When you start reading about musical scales, you very quickly come across two notions: a major scale and a chromatic scale.